 We are experts in applying the following technologies to your graph related problems.

-The Aurelius Graph Cluster is composed of Titan and Faunus — Apache2-licensed, open source cluster-oriented graph computing technologies.
+Titan is an Apache2-licensed, open source graph database.
 The distributed storage systems Cassandra, HBase, and Hadoop are leveraged to facilitate the representation and processing of massive-scale graphs within a multi-machine cluster.

-TinkerPop is an open source, BSD-licensed graph technology stack.
+TinkerPop is a free, open source graph technology stack.
 The technologies are compatible with numerous graph systems/databases from various open source and commercial vendors.
 Members of the Aurelius team are founders and contributors to TinkerPop.

 Hadoop is a distributed storage (HDFS) and computing (MapReduce) framework that simplifies massive-scale data analysis.
 Aurelius is versed in Hadoop and its ecosystem and utilize this technology for cluster-oriented graph computation and analysis.